dvklopfenstein/timetracker/doc/mkdocs/source/usage_advanced.md

 Timer running; started Tue 2025-04-01 05:08:24 AM; running H:M:S 3:40:17.187956 for 'trk' ID=bez
 Timetracker reset to: Tue 08:00 AM: 2025-04-01 08:00:00
 ```
+### Starting the timer at the end of the last time unit

 ## Cancel the timer
 To cancel the timer, use the `cancel` command.